kulcsarrudolf/pasztor.at/content/blog/2018-02-06-under-the-hood-of-docker.md

 to protect from a root user inside a chroot jail.
 It is therefore important that any program using the `chroot` system call also switches to a non-root user after doing so.

+{{% tip %}}
-> **Note:** Current container technology rarely uses chroot as their method of restricting filesystem access, but opt
-> to use things like OverlayFS, or the Linux Device Mapper directly, in conjunction with mount namespaces (see below).
+**Note:** Current container technology rarely uses chroot as their method of restricting filesystem access, but opt to use things like OverlayFS, or the Linux Device Mapper directly, in conjunction with mount namespaces (see below).
+{{% /tip %}}

 ## capabilities: making non-root users a little bit of root